 Learn what life was like at Fort Snelling and overseas for members of Minnesota's Greatest Generation.
 When the U.S. entered WWII, young Alan Woolworth enlisted in the army at Fort Snelling.
 Woolworth's military service took him overseas to Europe where he was wounded in action.
-After the war he became a well-respected historian and spent many years with the Minnesota Historical Society.
+After the war he became a respected historian and spent many years with the Minnesota Historical Society.

 When the United States Army arrived at the junction of the Mississippi and St. Peters (Minnesota) rivers, it began a rich tradition of European American music at Fort Snelling.
 Army musicians performed official calls on the fife and drum, as well as entertained fort residents and visitors with military marches and popular music of the day.
 Costumed musicians discuss the role of music in the military and play selections that could have been heard at the fort while it was an active military post, from 1819 -1946.
 Approximately 45 minutes. $225.